nickwalton/VehicleDetectionAndTracking/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-One of the weakest point in my project was the sliding window approach.
+One of the weakest points in my project was the sliding window approach.
 Often a vehicle wasn't well detected or the bounding box was wobbly due to the placement of the sliding windows.
-And the more I increased the number of sliding windows the computation time greatly increased so simply increasing the sliding windows wasn't a good approach.
-What I could have done however to reduce that would be to implement a HOG across the whole image and then only draw upon that for features for each window.
-In fact that could probably have been done for spatial binning as well.
+The more I increased the number of sliding windows the greater the computation expanded so simply increasing the sliding windows wasn't a good approach.
+What I could have done however to reduce that would be to implement a HOG across the whole image and then only draw upon that already computed HOG for HOG features for each window.
+That could probably have been done for spatial binning as well.

 The other thing I could have done is add more tracking algorithms so that the object is tracked across multiple frames.
 This could have helped the tracker from losing the car for some frames, reduced false detections further and also help the boxes stay more stable as the car moved across the scene.